Generating diffusions with fractional Brownian motion: Abstract

 We study fast\slash slow systems driven by a fractional Brownian motion $B$ with Hurst parameter $H\in (\f 13, 1]$.
 Surprisingly, the slow dynamic converges on suitable timescales to a limiting Markov process and we describe its generator.
 More precisely, if $Y^\eps$ denotes a Markov process with sufficiently good mixing properties evolving on a fast timescale $\eps \ll 1$, the solutions of the equation \begin{equ} dX^\eps = \epsilon^{\f 12-H} F(X^\eps,Y^\eps)\,dB+F_0(X^\eps,Y^\epsilon)\,dt\; \end{equ} converge to a regular diffusion without having to assume that $F$ averages to $0$, provided that $H< \f12$.
 For $H > \f12$, a similar result holds, but this time it does require $F$ to average to $0$.
 We also prove that the $n$-point motions converge to those of a Kunita type SDE.

-One nice interpretation of this result is that it provides a continuous interpolation between the homogenisation theorem for random ODEs with rapidly oscillating right-hand sides ($H=1$) and the averaging of diffusion processes ($H= \f12$). \\[.4em] { \textit{Keywords:} Fractional Brownian motion, averaging, fast\slash slow system, Green--Kubo formula}\\ { \textit{MSC classification:} 60G22, 60L20, 60H10}
+One nice interpretation of this result is that it provides a continuous interpolation between the time homogenisation theorem for random ODEs with rapidly oscillating right-hand sides ($H=1$) and the averaging of diffusion processes ($H= \f12$). \\[.4em] { \textit{Keywords:} Fractional Brownian motion, averaging, fast\slash slow system, Green--Kubo formula}\\ { \textit{MSC classification:} 60G22, 60L20, 60H10} \\ { The authors have no conflict of interest to disclose.}